admin-shell-io/submodel-templates/README.md

 The folder `published` contains Submodel templates, which are published by IDTA.
 These are called 'registered' Submodel templates.

+## Submodel Templates Deprecated by IDTA

+The folder `Deprecated` contains Submodel templates, which are Deprectad by IDTA.
+Which will no longer be supported for bug fixes and updates.

 ## Collaboration Mode

 For the time being this repository is maintained by the IDTA office.
 In the future it is planned to allow pull request via CLA (contributor license agreement).